 Permission to publish material from this collection must be obtained from University Archives & Historical Collections, Michigan State University.

-James H. Denison (born January 8, 1907, Mount Sterling, Ohio; died March 6, 1975) graduated in 1928 from Defiance College, Defiance, Ohio with a major in english.
+James H. Denison (born January 8, 1907, Mount Sterling, Ohio; died March 6, 1975) graduated in 1928 from Defiance College, Defiance, Ohio with a major in English.
 Following graduation Denison began a journalism career that lasted about thirteen years.
 Denison began his career with the Toledo Times in Toledo, Ohio.
 The major portion of Denison’s career as a journalist, however, was spent with the Detroit Free Press.
 Denison later became the news editor of this prominent Detroit paper.
 After being laid off the Detroit Free Press in 1940, Denison continued his career by working as a correspondent for Business Week ; this job lasted only a few months.

 In June, 1941 Denison was appointed Director of Information for the Michigan War Council.
 This position signaled the end of his journalism career and the beginning of a life-long involvement in the field of public relations.
-The Michigan War Council remains Denison’s employer until he entered active duty with the United State Army in September 1943.
+The Michigan War Council remained Denison’s employer until he entered active duty with the United State Army in September 1943.
 After completing officer training, he was assigned to the European Theater as an information and public relations officer.
 Following the war, Denison continued to perform public relations functions in his new position as an administrative assistant to Harry F. Kelly, Governor of Michigan.
 He not only prepared speeches for Kelly but he also directed a public relations and information program that led the adoption of a post war building program at Michigan universities and hospitals.
 He was also responsible for the planning and directing of a program inaugurating the post-war Michigan National Guard.
-The public relations career of Denison took yet another turn in 1947 when he accepted an appointment as an administrative assistant to the president of Michigan State College.
+The public relations career of Denison took yet another turn in 1947 when he accepted an appointment as an administrative assistant to the president of Michigan State College (now Michigan State University).
 As an administrative assistant, he advised the president and the Board of Agriculture (later the Board of Trustees) on policy statements.
 The Public Relations Department at Michigan State was also directed by Denison.
-This department was in charge of the Agriculture Extension Information Services and was responsible for the publicizing of all college events.
+This department was in charge of the Agriculture Extension Information Services and was responsible for publicizing all college events.
 In addition, Denison directed the operation of the Michigan State College press and the college-owned radio station, WKAR.
 After his retirement in 1969, he served as a consultant to the MSU Archives, a position he held until his death in 1975.
 Denison was married to Mary Kendrew and they had a daughter, Jane.

 3 Cubic Feet